Harper Adams is dedicated to protecting your privacy online. Any data collected is securely stored, and only used for the purpose it was collected.

 Harper Adams University may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
 This policy is effective from May 2018.
 You can view our full Data Protection Policy (PDF) in Section 5 of our Publication Scheme.

 We are committed to ensuring that your information is stored securely.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

 Using our online forms we may collect information such as email address, postal addresses or phone numbers and may wish to contact you using these means in order to provide you with further information we think you may find interesting.
 If you wish to receive this information, please tick the box provided to opt in.

 We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.
 A list of groups we share information with can be found here.

-You may request details of personal information which we hold about you under the Data Protection Act 1998.
-A small fee will be payable.
+You may request details of personal information which we hold about you under the EU General Data Protection Regulation (GDPR).
 If you would like a copy of the information held on you please contact us - email@example.com.